The Following are HIV FAQ or frequently asked questions that most people have about HIV and AIDS.

 HIV is only transmitted from one person to another through particular body fluids from a HIV positive person.
 These body fluids include Semen, pre-seminal fluid, blood, vaginal fluids, rectal fluids, and breast milk.
 Infection happens when these body fluids come into contact with damaged tissue, when they are injected directly into the blood stream or in contact with the mucous membrane.
 The mucous membrane is a soft moist area inside openings of the body.
 They are found in the vagina, penis, mouth, and the rectum.

-In most cases, HIV is spread through having vaginal or anal sex, sharing needles and syringes with someone who has HIV.
+In most cases, HIV transmission through having vaginal or anal sex, sharing needles and syringes with someone who has HIV.
 It’s also important to note that HIV is NOT spread through air, insects, water, saliva, sweat, tears, and casual contact such as hugging, shaking hands or sharing utensils, toilet seat or drinking fountains.

 Who Is At Risk Of HIV Infection?